 - For immigrants, possible deportation

-How Can a Lansing Arson Defense Attorney from DeBruin Law Help?
+How Can A Lansing Arson Defense Attorney From DeBruin Law, PLLC, Help?

-When you’ve been charged with arson, your freedom, finances, and reputation are in serious jeopardy.
+When you’ve been charged with arson, your freedom, finances and reputation are in serious jeopardy.
 With so much at stake, you should make sure that you have an experienced Lansing arson attorney by your side to maximize your chances of obtaining a positive case resolution.
-Depending on the circumstances of your case, there may be several criminal defense strategies in Michigan available to you.
+Depending on the circumstances of your case, several criminal defense strategies in Michigan may be available to you.